Structural works compliance checklist

 If you carry out lifting operations on construction sites using cranes, piling rigs, hoists, or concrete pump booms, you must comply with the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER).
 These regulations apply to all employers and self-employed persons who provide or control lifting equipment.

-LOLER covers tower cranes, mobile cranes, crawler cranes, piling rigs, concrete pumps, and construction hoists.
+LOLER covers tower cranes, mobile cranes, crawler cranes, piling rigs, and construction hoists.
+A truck-mounted concrete placing boom is examined annually under industry schemes, but LOLER only applies to it if the boom is actually used to lift loads - when placing concrete, PUWER governs its maintenance and inspection.
 Lifting operations involving heavy prefabricated structural elements are also classified as work involving particular risks under CDM 2015 Schedule 3, which requires specific measures in your construction phase plan.

 This guide explains your duties under LOLER and what you must do before, during, and after lifting operations on structural work projects.
 Failure to comply is a criminal offence enforced by the HSE, carrying an unlimited fine and up to 2 years imprisonment on indictment.